HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

    #### 3B.
 Categorical attributes

+   The simplest way to convert a categorical attribute is using dummy variable, called **One-Hot Encoding**.
+This approach however may expand feature dimenionality.
+Theoretically it could be exponential growth.

    [`Cramér’s V`](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) is based on a nominal variation of [**Pearson’s Chi-Square Test**](https://machinelearningmastery.com/chi-squared-test-for-machine-learning/).
 The output is in the range of [0,1], where 0 means no association and 1 is full association.
 Unlike correlation, there are no negative values [[Shaked Zychlinski]][The Search for Categorical Correlation].
 Like correlation, Cramer’s V is symmetrical — it is insensitive to swapping x and y.
 The blog author Shaked Zychlinski indicated the code to compute the correlation:

    ```Python